Our rating: (3.8/5)

 Square’s POS systems all have a payments focus with a good user experience at its core.
 And we know Square likes to be holistic – to allow you to run all aspects of a restaurant in one system.

-Square is also an ‘all-in-one platform’ with business tools ready to use in the browser-based online dashboard.
-Potentially, a small restaurant doesn’t need any other software, especially as payment processing is included.
+Square is also an ‘all-in-one platform’ with business tools ready to use in the browser-based dashboard.
+Potentially, a small restaurant doesn’t need any other software, especially as payment processing is built in.

 We’ve always loved Square’s huge range of complimentary functions like QR code ordering and a virtual terminal for taking orders over the phone.